mcl-uk/BTBeacon/README.md

 Bluetooth 'eddystone' beacon for RPi

- A python3 script to setup a bluetooth "Eddystone" beacon to broadcast your RPi's IP address as a URI of the form http://{host-ip-address}
+ A python3 script to setup a bluetooth "Eddystone" beacon to broadcast your RPi's IP address as a URI of the form http://{host-ip-address}.
-  Can then use a bluetooth beacon app on a smart-phone to find and browse to the RPi If not running a web server on the RPi then the ip address will still be of use.
+  Can then use a bluetooth beacon app on a smart-phone to find and browse to the RPi.
+  If not running a web server on the RPi then the ip address will still be of use.

-  *** This code must be run with root priviledges ***
+  *** Note this code must be run with root priviledges ***

   To find the host machine's ip address parse the output of `ip route` and look for dev {interface-name} * scope link * src {ip-addr} on a single line so as to